 Travelers should also visit the local pubs to taste their excellent wines.
 In a word, Cinque Terre is just the picturesque, scenic landscape that everyone imagines about a hilly island town with traditional architecture.

-One of the popular places in Italy, Amalfi Coast is a 50 kilometers long shore situated in the Southern part of the country alongside the Tyrrhenian Sea.
+One of the popular places in Italy, Amalfi Coast, is 50 kilometers longshore situated in the Southern part of the country alongside the Tyrrhenian Sea.
 The coast is a natural bliss with a great view of the ocean.

 There are many hills and cliffs in the interior of this coast.
 With some villas, the region also offers some historic churches and cathedrals.
 There is also an excellent vineyard in the region, and the coast offers some lovely gardens and resorts with alluring seasonal flowers.